Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 ## What encoding is used for input and output?

-All URL should be URL-encoded, other resource names should be in UTF-8 encoding.
+All URLs should be URL-encoded, other resource names should be in UTF-8 encoding.
 This applies to both input variables and output.
 If your code runs in an environment where the default locale and encoding is not UTF-8, you should encode before passing variables into SDK and decode after reading a variable from SDK.